Dakota-Vikdal/oo-python-theatre-actors/README.md

 ## Roles

-- `Role#auditions` returns all of the auditions associated with this role.
+-DONE! `Role#auditions` returns all of the auditions associated with this role.
-- `Role#actors` returns a list of names from the actors associated with this role.
+-DONE! `Role#actors` returns a list of names from the actors associated with this role.
-- `Role#locations` returns a list of locations from the auditions associated with this role.
+-DONE! `Role#locations` returns a list of locations from the auditions associated with this role.
-- `Role.silver_screen` returns a unique list of strings for all the character names who have been hired.
+-DONE! `Role.silver_screen` returns a unique list of strings for all the character names who have been hired.